anandnbarai/assignment/Module 3 Core PHP/README.md

-15. Use a for loop to total the contents of an integer array called numbers which has five elements.
-Store the result in an integer called total.
+<b>15.
+Use a for loop to total the contents of an integer array called numbers which has five elements.
+Store the result in an integer called total.</b>

-16. Declare a Multi Dimensioned array of floats called balances having Three rows and five columns.
+<b>16.
+Declare a Multi Dimensioned array of floats called balances having Three rows and five columns.</b>